kvannotten/mailstrip/README.md

 ## Differences to email_reply_parser

 Most of mailstrip is a line-by-line port of email\_reply\_parser and it passes all tests from the email\_reply\_parser test suite.
+However, it also implements a few improvements that are not part of email\_reply\_parser:

-Additionally mailstrip detects forwarded fragments and considers them to be visible text, see [d321c1][3].
+* Forwarded fragments are detected and considered to be visible text, see [d321c1][3].
+* Replies from Yahoo! which lack ">" quote indicators are handled correctly, see [e844d][4]:

 ## Documentation